Love Tech? Subscribe for weekly updates of our best content!

 Picking up the Vernee Mix 2 you’ll straight away notice two things… The first is how heavy it is at 208 grams… (a little more than advertised) and the second is how great it feels in your hand!

-It’s a monolithic slab that uses a glass sandwich design but is thick enough to grip very easily.
+It’s a monolithic slab of glass but in your hands feels reassuringly sturdy easily being thick enough to grip one handed with ease.
 It reminds me of the old Sony Xperia smartphones but with a more modern display panel.

 … a beautiful monolithic slab of techy goodness …

-I can’t say whether this will become a problem, but I can see small bits of dirt and/or dust getting into this seam over time.
-Good news is that the 1.5mm headphone jack and USB ports are both lined with a protective layer and you get a clear silicone case included.
+A nice feature is that the headphone jack and USB ports are both lined with a protective layer of plastic and you also get a clear silicone case included in the box.

-Even though the Vernee Mix 2 needs to be sent off fat camp… I still like it.
+Even though the Vernee Mix 2 is a beast… I still like it.
 The dual-glass design feels premium in your hand and the thickness coupled with 18:9 ratio makes one-handed use a breeze.

 Colours Available: Black & Blue